-Why a Tesla Costs ~70 % More in India?
+Why a Tesla Costs So Much in India in 2026?

 Tesla’s arrival in India through its Mumbai showroom at Bandra Kurla Complex was significant, but the price was a shocker for everyone.
-(Most) Y starts at 60lakh in RWD form and 67-68lakh long range compared to 32–35lakh in the US (before discounts), a hefty ~70% premium.
+The Model Y starts at around ₹59.9 lakh in RWD form and approximately ₹67–68 lakh for the long-range variant, compared to roughly ₹32–35 lakh in the U.S. before discounts, reflecting a hefty premium in the Indian market.
+Tesla’s first experience centre in Mumbai, launched in July 2025, marked the company’s formal retail entry into India, followed by expansion efforts in Delhi NCR.

-This high mark-up is entirely thanks to India’s punitive import duty regime.
+This high markup is largely attributable to India’s import duty regime.
 If electric vehicles are fully built and cost less than $40,000, they face customs duties of about 70%.
-For more expensive models, this can rise to 100%, along with extra fees.
-Reports indicate that Tesla brought in a number of Model Ys priced between $32,500 and $46,000, which led to these hefty charges.
-As a result, import taxes can inflate the retail price by around ₹20-30 lakh.
+For more expensive models, this can rise to 100%, along with additional charges.
+Reports indicate that Tesla imported several Model Y units priced between $32,500 and $46,000, leading to substantial customs exposure.
+As a result, import taxes alone can inflate the retail price by nearly ₹20–30 lakh.

 Strategic Entry